Skip to main content

 info

-Before getting started, you'll need root issuance account issued to you by M10 and the associated private key.
-You'll also need to grab the latest SDK version from Github.
+Before getting started, you'll need a root issuance account issued to you by DRM and the associated private key.
+You'll also need the latest SDK version from Github.
 The REPL provided throughout this guide already has these provided for your easy exploration.

 Before we start